leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-symptoms_signs-retina
 - What are the symptoms of diabetic retinopathy?
+- why is eye screening for diabetes important
+- Can I go blind from diabetes
+- Does diabetes cause permanent eye damage
+- How does diabetes in my eye look like
+- How will I know if I have diabetic eye disease
+- What are the symptoms of diabetic eye problem
 - How do I know if I have diabetic retinopathy?
 - What will I experience if I have diabetic retinopathy?
 - What should I look out for if I think I have diabetic retinopathy?